Taxis and Rideshare Options in Papua New Guinea Papua New Guinea relies primarily on traditional taxi services, as international rideshare apps like Grab are not currently available in the country. Taxis operate mainly in urban centers like Port Moresby, Lae, and Mount Hagen, though availability and

 Safety Tips

-{'tip': "Use hotel-arranged taxis or reputable taxi companies rather than hailing cabs on the street, as this significantly reduces safety risks.
-Always verify the driver's identification and company affiliation before entering the vehicle."}
+{'tip': "Use hotel-arranged taxis or reputable taxi companies rather than hailing cabs on the street, as this significantly reduces safety risks in Papua New Guinea.
+Always verify the driver's credentials and company affiliation before entering the vehicle."}

-{'tip': "Negotiate and agree on the fare before starting your journey, as most taxis in Papua New Guinea don't use meters.
-Have your accommodation write down your destination in advance to avoid communication issues or route disputes."}
+{'tip': 'Negotiate and agree on the fare before starting your journey, as most taxis in Papua New Guinea do not use meters.
+Have your destination written down or shown on a map to avoid miscommunication or unnecessary detours.'}

-{'tip': 'Solo travelers should avoid taking taxis after dark and consider sharing rides with other trusted travelers when possible.
-Keep your belongings secure and maintain awareness of your route using a GPS app on your phone.'}
+{'tip': 'Solo travelers should avoid traveling by taxi after dark and consider sharing rides with trusted companions when possible.
+Keep your belongings secure and maintain awareness of your route using a GPS-enabled device.'}

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners